sbobek/lux/docs/troubleshooting.rst

 Similarly, if your model requires special input preprocessing before classification (e.g. it only works with OHE categorical features, but you want LUX to produce explanations with original parameters.

 You can cope with this issues by wrapping the model around the wrapper that preprocesses the input data before classification and implements the `predict_proba` method.
-The example of tat was given below:
+The example of tat was given below.
+You can also find full working example here `Google Colab example <https://colab.research.google.com/drive/1Yb-VGzsJupTYyyuwA9dEVLYkftuyk4C8?usp=sharing>`_

 .. code-block:: python